why CNH Industrial NV [CNHI] is a Good Choice for Investors After New Price Target of $15.40

-CNH Industrial NV [NYSE: CNHI] surged by $0.08 during the normal trading session on Friday and reaching a high of $12.07 during the day while it closed the day at $11.98.
-The company report on December 21, 2023 at 4:15 PM that With State-of-the-Art Technology, CNH Bets on Technical Education.
+CNH Industrial NV [NYSE: CNHI] jumped around 0.1 points on Friday, while shares priced at $12.18 at the close of the session, up 0.83%.
+The company report on December 29, 2023 at 4:30 PM that CNH Industrial: Periodic Report on $1 Billion Buyback Program.

-CNH announced its partnership with the Catholic University of Cordoba (UCC) to help educate Argentina’s next generation of farmers.

 Top 5 Tech Stocks to Buy in 2024